Academy Museum

 Free Thursdays.

 This hillside campus off the 405 looks at connections between 4,000 years of Jewish heritage and communities within L.A.
-The permanent displays of Judaica are both beautiful and enriching, while the temporary exhibitions often veer more into pop culture territory (think: Star Trek, the Muppets and Ruth Bader Ginsburg).
+The permanent displays of Judaica are both beautiful and enriching, while the temporary exhibitions often veer more into pop culture territory (think: Star Trek, comic books and the Muppets).
 Little ones will love “Noah’s Ark,” a wonderful kid-oriented, playground-like exhibit that explores cultural differences through a retelling of the old animals-two-by-two tale.

-What’s On: Three new exhibitions are opening on May 20: a look at the history of comics and how they came to dominate pop culture, a show marking the 50th anniversary of punk in the U.S., and a portrait of Jewish life by actor-artist Lisa Edelstein and her husband.
+What’s On: Three new exhibitions: an engaging look at the history of comics and how they came to dominate pop culture, a very cool show marking the 50th anniversary of punk in the U.S., and a portrait of Jewish life by actor-artist Lisa Edelstein and her husband.

 Address: 2701 N Sepulveda Blvd, Los Angeles, CA 90049